HL7/davinci-dtr/src/pagecontent/use_case.md

 #### Users (clinicians and office staff)
 Users or Providers are challenged to deal with the diversity of administrative and clinical requirements that impact documenting the need for treatment and selecting the appropriate best path for care.
 The current environment is made more complex by the large number of payer-based requirements that must be met to document that covered services and devices are medically necessary and appropriate.

-The goal of this use case is to reduce user or provider burden and simplify processes by establishing electronic versions of administrative and clinical requirements that can become part of the providers daily workflow.
+The goal of this use case is to reduce user or provider burden and simplify processes by establishing electronic versions of administrative and clinical requirements that can become part of the provider's daily workflow.

-### Relation to CRD
+### Relation to Coverage Requirements Discovery (CRD)
 [Coverage Requirements Discovery (CRD)](http://hl7.org/fhir/us/davinci-crd/2019May/) addresses the bulleted items below with some DTR overlap:

 * updated coverage information